 If your horse is showing signs of gastric discomfort, we suggest starting it on the stress dose of Vitalize Alimend (2 pumps each morning and 2 pumps each evening).
 Alimend is a natural product that supports the gastric health of the horse.

 It contains MHB3® Hyaluronan, beta-glucans from a Lion’s Mane mushroom extract to support the gut and immune system and AO-Biotics® Amaferm®, a prebiotic research-proven to enhance digestibility.
 MHB3 Hyaluronan is a multi-patented high molecular weight HA that helps hydrate tissue.
-In clinical trials, it has been shown to reduce gastric discomfort in over 90% of horses It contains MHB3® Hyaluronan, Beta-glucans to support the gut and immune system and AO-Biotics® Amaferm®, a prebiotic research-proven to enhance digestibility.(Slovis, 2017).
+In clinical trials, it has been shown to reduce gastric discomfort in over 90% of horses.
+It contains MHB3® Hyaluronan, Beta-glucans to support the gut and immune system and AO-Biotics® Amaferm®, a prebiotic research-proven to enhance digestibility.(Slovis, 2017).
 MHB3’s unique properties confers a greater response than any other hyaluronan available on the market.

 Why Alimend?

-Alimend is unique from other gastric health products because it does not change the pH of the stomach, nor does it prevent acid secretion like many other products do.
+Alimend is unique from other gastric health products because it does not change the pH of the stomach, nor does it prevent acid secretion as many other products do.
 Because of this, digestion is not negatively impacted, which decreases the chance of negative side effects.

 Instead of suppressing acid, Alimend’s formula has a mucoadhesive effect that lines the stomach and is designed to maintain the integrity of the GI tissue.
 This helps maintain “a good gut feeling.”

-Additionally, Alimend utilizes a high molecular weight and highly concentrated hyaluronan for maximum results, as well as a research-proven prebiotic for added gut health, absorption and support of the immune system.
-It is palatable, easy to feed and contains only natural ingredients.
+Additionally, Alimend utilizes a high molecular weight and highly concentrated hyaluronan for maximum results, as well as a research-proven prebiotic for added gut health, absorption , and support of the immune system.
+It is palatable, easy to feed, and contains only natural ingredients.

 BioZyme Produces Safe, Accurate Products